 What does an Anthurium Floral Tattoo Symbolize?

-Flamingo flower tattoos are not very famous as floral tattoo designs such as the Rose, Tulip, or Daisy.
+Anthurium flower tattoos are not very famous as floral tattoo designs such as the rose, tulip, or daisy.
 Since it is symbolic of expressing emotions and love like the rainbow, a tattoo of this would symbolize freedom.

 Having this tattoo will symbolize the freedom to express any emotion and feeling.
 It is also an embodiment of strength to be who you truly are!

 Anthuriums are primarily cultivated as garden flowers for their beautiful spathes.
-It makes for a great indoor and outdoor plant brightening up the environment with its vibrant colors and dark green foliage!
-Many florists use these flowers in bouquet arrangements, bridal bouquets and vases for display.
+It makes for great cut flowers indoors or an outdoor plant to brighten up the environment with its vibrant colors!

-Although the leaves and stems are poisonous, the flowers when burned to ash can be used as an additive in oils and essences to treat boils.
+Although the leaves and stems are poisonous, the flowers when burned to ash can be used as an additive in oils and essences to treat boils, muscles aches, and little bumps.
 Similarly, Chinese traditional medicine uses the plant to treat rheumatic pains.
 In the Philippines, native folks use a drink leaf decoction for kidney diseases.

 A word of warning that it’s a must to always consult a medical professional before using this plant or any part of it for medical purposes.